populse/populse.github.io/Meeting_minutes_181105.md

     * user config
     * project config

-  * The user config could be initialize when the software is launched for the first time
+  * The user config could be initialized when the software is launched for the first time

     * The user could set the different default values (e.g. to use SPM, FSL)